 Journey Manager (JM) The transaction engine for the platform. | System Manager / DevOps | 23.10This feature was updated in 23.10

 Journey Manager comes with services that are software modules configured to perform specific business-related functionality, usually by executing GroovyGroovy is a powerful scripting language which runs on the Java Virtual Machine.
 Across theTemenos Journey Manager platform, Groovy is used to create services in Manager.
 These services are primarily used to create plug-in style systems that interact with Manager. scripts.
 Services are often used to call external systems and other services hosted on premise or on cloud, such as the AmazonAmazon Web Services (AWS) is a comprehensive, evolving cloud computing platform provided by Amazon.
 It provides a mix of infrastructure as a service (IaaS), platform as a service (PaaS) and packaged software as a service (SaaS) offerings. or AzureMicrosoft Azure is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through Microsoft-managed data centers. clouds.
+You can invoke services in various points of an onboarding journey flow as well as at different Transact Function triggers .
+An invoked service ay call another service in turn making a chain of calls.

 A typical customer acquisition application may use the following services: